Fixing an external hard drive that’s not showing up on Mac

 - Reboot your Mac — a simple on and off is sometimes all it takes.

 - Reboot USB drives by shutting down your system and restarting it, holding Command+Option+P+R as you do.
 When you hear a sound and see the screen flash, release the keys and let your Mac boot up as usual.
+This combination resets NVRAM.
+Note that it will work for Intel-based Macs only.
+Apple silicon Macs reset it automatically.

 1. Change the Finder settings